Snegovikufa/cyprusrockseu/content/en/areas/droushia/konefti.md

 keywords: ["crag"]
 ---

 Interesting crag, until now difficult to access due to the vegetation.
 Now lovingly cleaned up by locals, and a set of worthy sports routes set up ranging from easy to hard.
+Developed for trad climbing.

 # Directions